-November 5, 2020
+November 16, 2020

-То: Members of the Technical Advisory Committee From: Donna DeMartino, Managing Director Subject: The Los Angeles - San Diego - San Luis Obispo Rail Corridor Trends for the Third Quarter of Federal Fiscal Year 2019-20
+To: Members of the Board of Directors

+From: Donna DeMartino, Managing Director Sonna Demartino

+Subject: The Los Angeles - San Diego - San Luis Obispo Rail Corridor

+Trends for the Third Quarter of Federal Fiscal Year 2019-20

 Overview

-A report on ridership, revenue, and on-time performance trends for passenger rail services on the Los Angeles - San Diego - San Luis Obispo rail corridor, including the Pacific Surfliner, Metrolink, and COASTER, covering the third quarter of federal fiscal year 2019-20, is presented for consideration by the Technical Advisory Committee.
+A report on ridership, revenue, and on-time performance trends for passenger rail services on the Los Angeles - San Diego - San Luis Obispo rail corridor, including the Pacific Surfliner, Metrolink, and COASTER, covering the third quarter of federal fiscal year 2019-20.

 Recommendation

 Receive and file as an information item.